EC-SEAL/conf-manager/README.md

 The json files with the **external entities** are found at **/resources/externalEntities**.
 Some examples are deployed: ATTRSOURCEmetadata.json, AUTHSOURCEmetadata.json, EDUGAINmetadata.json, EIDASmetadata.json.

-The json file with the **internal** configuration can be found at **/resources/internal**.
+The json file with the *internal* configuration can be found at */resources/internal*.
 A LGW_config.json is deployed.
-TO BE REMOVED...
+[TO BE REMOVED]

 Customize the above files before starting your CM.
 If the CM is running already, to change those data:
 ```
 sudo docker cp /yourDirectory/yourConfData/msMetadataList.json confMngr_ps_num:/resources/
-sudo docker cp /yourDirectory/yourConfData/SPmetadata.json confMngr_ps_num:/resources/externalEntities
+sudo docker cp /yourDirectory/yourConfData/EIDASmetadata.json confMngr_ps_num:/resources/externalEntities
 etc.
 ```

-##Docker container: mvjatos/seal-cm (check for the current version)
+## Docker container: mvjatos/seal-cm (check for the current version)

 The following versions are available: